-- 2.1.1 As Figure 3 illustrates7, the current situation whereby BSUoS is charged on Generation in the GB market, albeit not unique in its specificity, is certainly in the minority when compared to other European Countries.
-In terms of GB arrangements, the only country which directly has the same arrangements is Denmark. - 2.1.2 The majority of countries (26 out of the 36 illustrated above, or roughly 72%) charge no components of their balancing services charges equivalent on generation.
+- 2.1.2 The majority of countries (26 out of the 36 illustrated above, or roughly 72%) charge no components of their balancing services charges equivalent on generation.
 In terms of electricity wholesale prices, this would place the GB wholesale market prices higher, ultimately impacting market participants and end consumers alike.
 This perceived disadvantage becomes even more pertinent when you consider the disparity between GB and some of our interconnected counterparts, such as the Netherlands and France.
 The latest report shows that for Ireland in 2019 System Balancing has been interpreted as being included in the Unit Transmission Tariff.
-This is a change from all previous publications, but no explanation is provided in the report for the difference. - 2.1.3 The Workgroup was made aware of the Crown estates report 20188 which states that interconnectors exist or are planned to seven of our European neighbours.
+This is a change from all previous publications, but no explanation is provided in the report for the difference. - 2.1.3 The Workgroup was made aware of the Crown estates report 2018 which states that interconnectors exist or are planned to seven of our European neighbours.
 Of these, four (Belgium, Denmark, Norway and Ireland) pay balancing charges, including congestion (constraint) charges whilst three (Germany, Netherlands and France) do not.
 In none of the reports referenced has enough information been provided on other generator costs to enable a full holistic comparison of the cost stack.
 The table presented does not include Frequency Response which is one of the larger ancillary charges, and no view of connection charging regimes, subsidies such as CM or green taxes and levies have been mentioned, nor indeed the quality of the network being provided.
-In 2014, system balancing charges in France were about one fifth of the UK charges9.
+In 2014, system balancing charges in France were about one fifth of the UK charges.
 One Workgroup member feels a holistic comparison should be undertaken before making such a radical change to a charging regime. - 2.1.4 A Workgroup member undertook some further analysis of the charges in markets at the end of these interconnectors, by looking at the information published by relevant TSOs.
 The aim of this was to understand how many of the TSOs charge producers on the basis of MWh output during a relevant trading period, as a charge which wasn't made in this manner could not be regarded as a Short Run Marginal Cost and could not be expected to interfere with wholesale market decisions.
-This is consistent with ACER's 2014 opinion on transmission tariffs which concluded that energy-based generation charges can affect the dispatch decision of generators by increasing the Short Run Marginal Cost of power plants, whereas power based charges for instance have no effect as the Short Run Marginal Cost remains unchanged10.
-The Workgroup member concluded that that only two markets have something which is similar to BSUoS in how it is charged and that their rates are significantly below those in GB.
+This is consistent with ACER's 2014 opinion on transmission tariffs which concluded that energy-based generation charges can affect the dispatch decision of generators by increasing the Short Run Marginal Cost of power plants, whereas power based charges for instance have no effect as the Short Run Marginal Cost remains unchanged.
+The Workgroup member concluded that that only two markets have something which is similar to BSUoS in how it is charged and that their rates are significantly below those in GB. - 2.1.5 Following previous meeting's discussions on the Short-Term Marginal Costs being the key barrier to cross-border trade, rather than the longer term sunk costs, one Workgroup member was keen to explore the option of changing the way Generators were charged BSUoS rather than removing the charge completely.
+A suggestion was to change generators BSUoS from the current volume (energy) based charge to a capacity (power) based charge.
+This idea was discussed and whilst it did appear to help resolve the market distortion and facilitate cross-border trade, addressing the defect raised, there was no clear https://docstore.entsoe.eu/publications/marketreports/Documents/SYNTHESIS\2014\Final\140703.pdf).